linto-ai/linto-skills-optional/datetime/README.md

 # LinTo-Skills-Optional - Datetime
-This intention will be used to give the information about the datetime This node is part of the project [LinTO](https://linto.ai/)
+This entry provides information about the datetime skill This node is part of the project [LinTO](https://linto.ai/)

-## Intent
-Here the list that will be able to trigger this skills
-  * date
-  * time

-## Entities
-This skills don't take any entities
+It will give information about the date or the time

 ## LinTo Skills
-Here is information about their input require and the ouput of thoses skill
+The following describes the possible inputs and outputs for the datetime skill

 **Input**
 ```
 {
     transcript : 'text transcript',
     nlu : {
     intent : 'intentDetected',
-        entitiesNumber : 1, //integer of entities
+        entitiesNumber : 0, //number of entities
-        entities : [{
+        entities : []
-            entity: 'entitiesName',
-            value: 'entitie text'
-        }]
     },
-    conversationData : { } //optional json from the previous intention if a conversation is require
+    conversationData : { } //optional json from the previous intention if a conversation is required
 }
 ```

 **Output**
-Depend on the speak mode (say | conversation)
+Depends on the speaking mode (say or conversation).

-__Say Mode__ :
+__Say Mode__ : In say mode, LinTO provides a single response to a given question.
 ```
 {
     behavior: {